 This was followed by the shooting of the feature film "Je suis Karl" alongside Jannis Niewöhner, directed by Christian Schwochow.
 The film will be released in theaters on September 16, 2021.
 Prior to that, it premiered as a Berlinale Special Gala at the Berlinale 2021, and she was nominated for the German Film Award in the "Best Female Lead" category for her performance.

-Since May 4, 2021, the actress can be seen in the Instagram project "Ich bin Sophie Scholl" as Sophie Scholl.
+Since May 4, 2021, the actress was featured in the Instagram project "Ich bin Sophie Scholl" as Sophie Scholl.
 On the Instagram channel @ichbinsophiescholl, the last 10 months of her life are told from her arrival in Munich on May 4, 1942 to her death on February 22, 1943.